 Know what food your parents can eat when traveling.

-That’s why we must ask them what diet do they have before traveling.
-In that way, we can find ahead of time the shops and restaurants where they can eat.
-It’s a crucial thing to do unless you want to hop from shops to shops with a growling stomach, wasting time while finding the food all of you can eat.
+That’s why we must ask them what diet they have before traveling.
+In that way, we can find the shops and restaurants ahead of time where they can eat.
+It’s a crucial thing to do unless you want to hop from shop to shop with a growling stomach, wasting time while finding the food all of you can eat.